OguzErtanAyanlar/ErServer/README.md

 ErServer is ideal for any client/server application.
 Currently, the server handles the requests from clients by using a custom Command system.

 Basic request/response mechanism of ErServer works like this:
-- Client sents request as string for ex: "commandX"
+- Client sends request as string (for example: "commandX")
 - Server looks for a registered command which has the matching commandTrigger to the "commandX"
 - Server executes the command and sends response if necessary to the client